Obscurely/RustTemplate/README.md

 This program only uses cross platform libraries.
 The following steps require that you have rust installed, check their official [installation page](https://www.rust-lang.org/tools/install) or use any pkg manager you may want.
-(There is also a shell.nix file in the repo if you use nix).
+(There is also a shell.nix file in the repository if you use nix).

-1. Clone this repo on your PC, you can use "git clone", if you have git installed, like this:
+1. Clone this repository on your PC, you can use "git clone", if you have git installed, like this:

    ```shell
    git clone https://github.com/Obscurely/CHANGEME_NAME.git
    ```

-   Otherwise in the right up side of the repo page you will see a download button, download the repo as zip and extract it in a folder
+   Otherwise in the right up side of the repository page you will see a download button, download the repository as zip and extract it in a folder

-1. Open a new terminal/cmd window in the folder you extracted the repo in, if you can't right click on the folder and open it there do:
+1. Open a new terminal/cmd window in the folder you extracted the repository in, if you can't right click on the folder and open it there do:

    ```shell
    cd the/path